Nick Cave discography

-This is the discography of Australian singer-songwriter Nick Cave, in addition to his career as lead singer of Nick Cave and the Bad Seeds, has released 1 studio album, 11 soundtrack albums, 1 extended play, 2 short soundtracks, 3 singles, 3 live albums, 1 compilation album.
+This is the discography of Australian singer-songwriter Nick Cave.
+In addition to his career as lead singer of Nick Cave and the Bad Seeds, he has released 1 studio album, 11 soundtrack albums, 1 extended play, 2 short soundtracks, 3 singles, 3 live albums, and 1 compilation album.
 Since 2005, the majority of his work has been written & recorded in collaboration with Bad Seeds member and multi-instrumentalist Warren Ellis.